 Like for example months/weeks subdivisions of the year or hours/minutes/seconds subdivisions of the day.

-Any imaginable kind of partitions can be done as long as they fit the main (objective) measurement unit to which they subordinate, so it’s hardly surprising that along history and across cultures hundreds of possibilities and combinations were developed and used.
+Basically, any imaginable kind of partitions can be done as long as they fit the main (objective) measurement unit to which they subordinate so it’s hardly surprising that along history and across cultures hundreds of possibilities and combinations were developed and used.

 So now let’s tell you that the origin of the present 7-days week system can be traced back to the Jews during the Babylonian Captivity.

-It seems that both religions used the 7-day week calendar.
-But as Jews’ sacred five books of Torah contain clear provisions regarding the seven days cycle determined by the day of rest, and as Christian and Islamic religions are directly connected to Judaism, it’s not really an enigma how this system got widely spread and became part of the international administrative calendar used today.
+It seems that both religions used the 7-days week calendar but as Jews’ sacred 5 books of Torah contains clear provisions regarding the 7 days cycle determined by the day of rest and as Christian and Islamic religions are directly connected to Judaism, it’s not really an enigma how this system got widely spread and became part of the international administrative calendar used today.

-Day partitioning into 24 units we call “hours” seems to date back to the Sumerian then Babylonian civilizations.
-Despite evidence found so far, it is mainstream that Hipparchus, one of the greatest astronomers and mathematicians (he is regarded as the founder of trigonometry) in antiquity was the one who devised or at least prioritized the 24-equal-hours division of the day based on equinox-days measurements.
+Day partitioning into 24 units we call “hours” seems to date back to the Sumerian then Babylonian civilizations but despite evidences found so far, it is mainstream that Hipparchus, one of the greatest astronomers and mathematicians (he is regarded as the founder of trigonometry) in antiquity was the one who devised or at least prioritized the 24-equal-hours division of the day based on equinox-days measurements.

-The 60-base (sexagesimal) calculations were used by Babylonians which inherited them from Sumerians, but the reason why Sumerians preferred sexagesimal calculations is still a mystery.
+The 60-base (sexagesimal) calculations were used by Babylonians which inherited them from Sumerians but the reason why Sumerians prefered sexagesimal calculations is still a mystery.

 Greek astronomer Eratosthenes (inventor of the geography and chief-librarian of the Library of Alexandria, among others) used this sexagesimal system to divide a circle into 60 parts.

-Just a few decades later, Hipparchus devised longitudinal lines that encompassed 360 degrees.
-And some 200 more years later, the Greek Claudius Ptolemy, who lived in Alexandria too (when Egypt was a Roman province), went on further by dividing each of Hipparchus’ 360 degrees into 60 equal parts, and even further, by subdividing each of the resulted parts into 60 smaller equal parts.
+Just few decades later, Hipparchus devised longitudinal lines that encompassed 360 degrees and some 200 more years later, the Greek Claudius Ptolemy who lived in Alexandria too (when Egypt was a Roman province) went on further by dividing each of Hipparcus’ 360 degrees into 60 equal parts and even further, by subdividing each of the resulted parts into 60 smaller equal parts.

 Being under Roman occupation, he named his 60-fold fractions in Latin: parts resulted from his first division were “partes minutiae primae” (“first small parts“) and the parts resulted from his second division were named “partes minutiae secundae” (“second small parts“).